 Biology Major (B.S.)

-The biology major is designed to provide a strong, broad background in biological sciences to students interested in education in the life sciences.
-The biology major integrates theoretical and practical (hands-on laboratory and field work) courses in different aspects of the biology of animals, microbes, and plants.
-The curriculum is designed to reflect the diversity of the biological systems in nature.
-It encompasses the study of structural and functional relationships of living organisms at the molecular, cellular, and organismal level, the interactions of the living systems with the environment and with each other, and the evolutionary relationships of various forms of life.
-The goal is to create a facilitative environment for those with a scholarly interest in the biological sciences, and to extend their understanding, awareness, and appreciation of the diversity of the biological sciences.
+Biology is one of the most popular science majors since it provides a broad background in the biological sciences while allowing flexibility and specialization within the major.
+It integrates theoretical and practical (hands-on laboratory and field work) courses in different aspects of the biology of multicellular life.
+It encompasses the study of structural and functional relationships of living organisms at the molecular, cellular, and organismal level, the interactions of living systems with the environment and with each other, and the evolutionary relationships of life.
+Our goal is to create an environment for those with a scholarly interest in the biological sciences, and to extend their understanding, awareness, and appreciation of the diversity inherent in the biological sciences.
+Our major is aimed at promoting an excellent education in biological sciences by involving undergraduate students in a strong interaction with faculty both in the classroom and in research laboratories.

-The biology major prepares students for graduate work in the biological, medical, and agricultural sciences, and for job opportunities in industry (biomedical, pharmaceutical, agrochemical, environmental, and biotechnological) and governmental research, and secondary school teaching, or a general education about living organisms.
+The biology major prepares students for post graduate degrees in the biological and medical fields, and for job opportunities in industry (environmental, biomedical, pharmaceutical, and biotechnological) and governmental research, and secondary school teaching.
 Completion of the four-year undergraduate program plus a fifth-year internship will be necessary for biology teaching certification.
-Students who plan to enter medical, dental, or related professional schools are advised to confer with their faculty adviser to build the requirements for these programs into their academic majors.
+Students who plan to enter medical, dental, or related professional schools are advised to confer with their faculty adviser to work the requirements for these programs into their academic majors.

-Courses in the biology major are selected from departments that constitute the biological sciences community at UNH.
-The flexibility of the curriculum allows student choice of a wide selection of courses in various departments.
-Students in the major take a biology core curriculum involving introductory and upper-level science courses.
-They must also take seven additional courses in the biological sciences; three of these must be selected from course lists in three broad categories.
+Core courses in the biology major are from departments that contribute to the biological sciences community at UNH.
+The core curriculum consists of introductory and upper-level science courses plus seven additional courses in the biological sciences; three of these must be selected from course lists in three broad categories.

-While students are advised to declare the biology major as incoming first-year students to assure adequate program planning, transfer into the program at a later stage is also possible.
-Since several of the other biological sciences majors share the same biology core curriculum, it is quite easy to change to or from other biological sciences majors.
+While students are advised to declare the biology major as incoming first-year students to assure adequate program planning, transfer into this major at a later stage is also possible.
+Several of the other biological science majors share the same biology core curriculum.
+For the first to two years, it is quite easy to change to or from these other majors.

 Biology Core Curriculum

-The biology courses in the core curriculum constitute an integrated sequence of courses imparting basic skills and concepts of biology to expose students to the breadth of knowledge inherent in the biological sciences.
-The biology core allows a student to obtain a broad background in biology, and in the related physical sciences and math.
+The biology courses in the core curriculum constitute an integrated sequence that train students in the basic skills and concepts of knowledge inherent to the biological sciences.
+The biology core allows a student to obtain a broad background in biology, and in the related physical sciences and math that provide a foundation for success in understanding biological principals.

 |Core Curriculum Courses|